 As many of you know, Mexican food is one of my all-time favorites!
-In fact, I'm all about Taco Tuesday and anything to do with tacos.
-But, I also like variety in my taco experiments, so this week I made potato tacos for dinner.
-Instead of cooking my corn tortillas in a pan, or warming them in the oven, I made crispy potato tacos in a pan kind of like a quesadilla.
+I'm all about Taco Tuesday and anything to do with tacos.
+But, I also like variety in my taco experiments, so I made potato tacos for dinner this week.
+Instead of cooking my corn tortillas in a pan or warming them in the oven, I made a crispy potato tacos recipe in a pan, kind of like a quesadilla.
 Of course, my potato tacos are oil-free and full of yummy potato goodness.

-Potatoes, although given a bad reputation by carbohydrate haters, are actually a wonder food.
-According to Healthline, "cooked potatoes with skin are a good source of many vitamins and minerals, such as potassium and vitamin C.
+Although given a lousy reputation by carbohydrate haters, potatoes are a wonder food.
+According to Healthline, cooked potatoes with skin are a good source of many vitamins and minerals, such as potassium and vitamin C.

 Aside from being high in water content when fresh, potatoes are primarily composed of carbs and contain moderate amounts of protein and fiber — but almost no fat.